qubard/Chrollo/README.md

 - Replace/edit loaded scripts
 - Blacklist scripts

-A common use for Chrollo is to bypass anti-cheats on servers which rely entirely on LUA code execution on the clientside.
+A common use for Chrollo is to bypass anti-cheats on servers which rely entirely on Lua code execution on the clientside.
 You can see **every** script your client runs.

-If you replace scripts you can theoretically use Chrollo as an SE bypass too.
+If you replace scripts you can theoretically use Chrollo as an `sv_allowcslua` bypass too since these scripts are executed by the client.

-# Example directory
+# Example dump directory

 ![](https://i.imgur.com/lezn4UT.png)